Geographic Pay Differentials (GPD) adjust salaries based on local labor market rates, not cost of living.

 Whether you adopt a strict GPD model or lean toward location-agnostic pay, understanding the data and aligning your approach with company values is key to long-term success.

-1. What is a geographic pay differential?
-A geographic pay differential is the difference in pay based on where an employee lives or works, reflecting local labor market rates.
+A geographic pay differential is the difference in pay based on where an employee lives or works.
+It is designed to reflect local labor market rates, ensuring that compensation remains competitive and fair across different regions without overpaying or underpaying relative to the local standard.

 Need help setting up a geographic pay differential model or want a free GPD calculator template?
-Get in touch with our compensation experts.